BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 ### Build up your reference pipelines

-1. Look at the `runThisTestSet.sh` script that you just ran.
-Look at the `testList.txt` file that goes with it (Excel is recommended).
+1. Look at the `testBiolockj` script that you just ran.
+Look at the `testList.txt` file that you ran it on (Excel is recommended).
 Look at one of the individual config files listed in `testList.txt`.
 Look at the pipelines that were created in `${SHEP}/MockMain/pipelines/`.
 See how these things relate to each other.
 This pattern is the backbone of this test suite.
 1. Create your `NOT_IN_GIT_user.properties` file following the instructions in [dependencies](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/dependencies#properties-files).<br>Not all tests use this file.
 Depending on the test you want to run, you may need to set up other [dependencies](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/dependencies) as well, so go ahead and skim that whole page.
 1. Find another existing `testList.txt` and `runThisTestSet.sh` pair (Several `runThisTestSet.sh` scripts are listed in ${SHEP}/test/run_local_testSets.sh.).
 Review the config files listed in that testList, and make sure you have the dependencies that the tests require.
 Run the test set.
 1. Create a folder called `pipelines` next to the testList file.
 This folder will be ignored by git.
 Its just for you.